 Recently a friend who’s just starting out in ministry asked me two questions: “How often do you have volunteer meetings?” and “What do you do in volunteer meetings to make them worthwhile?”
 Find out how I answered…and what tips you can glean to improve meeting effectiveness.

 How Often to Hold Volunteer Meetings

 Here’s what I recommend to stay in touch with, train, and equip youth group volunteers.

 1. Meetings Every Two Months, Not Every Month

-1) Meetings Every Two Months, Not Every Month: My volunteers are busy and I prefer to honor their time and their families by keeping it to every two months.
+My volunteers are busy, so I prefer to honor their time and their families by keeping it to every two months.
 However, it’s important to “supplement” them with other training and communication.

-2) Weekly Email Updates: This helps them to keep plugged in with the details of the programs and upcoming events.
-I also text, call, tweet and email leaders individually.
+This helps volunteers stay plugged in with details of various programs and upcoming events.
+I also text, call, tweet, and email leaders individually.

-3) Training/Update Videos: On the months we do not meet I create quick (six- to eight-minute) videos that include programmatic information and a quick training tip for them.
-The training tip is usually something I have seen in the previous weeks that I want my volunteers focus on.
+On the months we don’t meet, I create short videos that include program information and a quick training tip.
+The tip is usually something I’ve seen recently that I want my volunteers to focus on.

-1) Keep Them Efficient and Short!
-If I can get get meetings done in under 90 minutes that is my goal, (I actually shoot for 60 minutes).
-Again, it’s important I honor leaders’ time, but it’s also imperative that I realize that more than 90 minutes of a meeting equals too much information for them.
-I want my leaders to walk away with one or two pressing applications.
+My goal is to complete volunteer meetings in less than 90 minutes (or, even better, 60).
+Again, it’s important to honor leaders’ time.
+But it’s also imperative to realize that more than 90 minutes of a meeting equals too much information.
+I want volunteer leaders to walk away with one or two pressing applications.